CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization-modifiers.md

 This enables you to write plain text that will be truncated in html mode.
 On an array this value is ignored.
 Usage:

 ```text
 {$text|nl2br}
 ```

 ## range

-With this modifier you can take a range form your input if your input is an array.
-The form is range:start:end, where start is the start position and end is the exclusive end position.
+With this modifier you can take a range from your input if your input is an array.
+The form is range:start:end where start is the start position and end is the exclusive end position.
 If the variable is not an array, the value will be ignored.
 Usage:

 ```text
 {$array|range:2:5}
 ```

 ## regex_replace

-With this modifier you can replace parts of your text, base on a [regular expression](@todo), with other text.
+With this modifier you can replace parts of your text, based on a [regular expression](@todo), with other text.
 If the variable is an array this value will be ignored.
-Usage
+Usage:

 ```text
 This will replace each number in the variable string with the string " a number "
 {$text|regex_replace:"\d":" a number "}